LevelCheck is your acoustic advisor — guided workflows that tell you what to fix and whether it worked. No pro-audio jargon required.

 Guided checks are the core of LevelCheck.
 Instead of leaving you to interpret a reading on your own, the app walks you through a structured set of steps and then tells you what it found.

 Each check is designed for a specific type of setup or question.
-You follow the instructions — where to stand, what to do — and the app performs a heuristic comparison.
+You follow the instructions — where to stand, what to do — and the app performs a signal-analysis comparison.

 A fast check of loudness, basic tonal balance, and obvious problems.
 Good as a first pass for any space you are working in.